NAICNO/vm-provision-scripts/cloud-init/projects/jupyter/README.md

 - Consider firewall rules to restrict access to port 8008
 - Monitor the log files for suspicious activity

-## Integration

-This script is designed to be called during VM provisioning and integrates with:
-- Cloud-init systems
-- VM management platforms that support HTTP callbacks
-- Environment module systems (Lmod, Environment Modules)

 ## Dependencies

 - bash shell